 How to be a Handmaid of the Lord,

 On December 12, we celebrate the Feast of Our Lady of Guadalupe and recall, in the Gospel reading at Mass, the story of the Annunciation (Luke 1:26-38).
 Mary became a pure vessel in which God dwelt during the nine months of pregnancy.
-Her “yes” to the special vocation of serving the kingdom of God as the mother of the Messiah did not end when her Son died on the cross.
+Her “yes” to the special vocation of being the handmaid of the Lord, serving the kingdom of God as the mother of the Messiah, did not end when her Son died on the cross.
 She became mother to the whole Church.

 God planned her vocation at the beginning of our story in Genesis, when he told the serpent, “I will put enmity between you and the woman, and between your offspring and hers” (Gen. 3:15).
 She said yes to that vocation when she said to the angel Gabriel and to God, “Behold, I am the handmaid of the Lord.
 Let it be done to me according to Your word” (Luke 1:38).

 To get a deeper understanding of what her fiat, her “yes” entailed — and what happens when we say “yes” to God — we need to look at the word “handmaid.”
 What did she mean by that?
 According to the dictionary, a “handmaid” is someone whose essential function is to assist.
 ASSIST!
 Not: Take charge of.
 Not: Become the Savior of.
 Not: Be such a good priest or lay minister or religious brother/sister that people admire you and give you the credit for a job well done.

 An assistant is often called the employer’s “right hand” or, more literally, an extension of the employer’s hand.